SAML-Toolkits/php-saml/demo2/Readme.txt

     Request to the SP (SLS endpoint sls.php of the endpoint folder).
-    The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and sends a Logout Response to the IdP (to the SLS endpoint of the IdP).The IdP recieves the Logout Response, process it and close the session at of the IdP.
+    The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and sends a Logout Response to the IdP (to the SLS endpoint of the IdP).The IdP receives the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.